immunomind/immundata/README.md

 Before we go into more details for each of the phase, there are three simple yet essential `immundata` concepts we need to keep in mind, which distinguish `immundata` from all other data frame-based AIRR libraries.

-1. **Aggregation of receptors** – ... people analyse a specific receptors; data lineage is crucial for full reproducibility
+1. **Aggregation of receptors** – ... people analyse a specific receptors; data lineage is crucial for full reproducibility.

 2. **Aggregation of repertoires** – ...